doitintl/spot-asg/README.md

 ## Required AWS Permissions

-The `spot-asg` can connect to the AWS API using default AWS credentials and can assume IAM Role.
-The IAM principle that runs the `spot-asg` binary/library must have permissions to assume the requested role (the same account; or cross-accout).
+The `spotzero` can connect to the AWS API using default AWS credentials and can assume IAM Role.
+The IAM principle that runs the `spotzero` binary/library must have permissions to assume the requested role (the same account; or cross-accout).

 The following IAM permissions are required to descover ASG on the target AWS Account: